Modal

 |---|---|

-show.cx.modal | Fires immediately when the show method is called. |
+show.cx.dialog | Fires immediately when show() is called.
+Cancelable. event.relatedTarget is the trigger element. |

-hide.cx.modal | Fires immediately when the hide method is called. |
+hide.cx.dialog | Fires immediately when hide() is called.
+Cancelable. |

-hidePrevented.cx.modal | Fires when modal hiding is prevented (static backdrop click or keyboard:false with escape key). |
+hidePrevented.cx.dialog | Fires when a close attempt is blocked (static backdrop click, or Escape with keyboard: false). |

-const modalElement = document.getElementById('userFormModal')
+const el = document.getElementById('myModal')

-modalElement.addEventListener('show.cx.modal', event => {
+el.addEventListener('show.cx.dialog', event => {

-const userId = button.getAttribute('data-user-id')
+const userId = trigger?.getAttribute('data-user-id')

-loadUserData(userId)
+if (userId) loadUserData(userId)

 })

-modalElement.addEventListener('shown.cx.modal', () => {
+el.addEventListener('shown.cx.dialog', () => {

 })